Solomon333/Task-Tracker/README.md

-- Task Tracker - app.
+Task - Tracker.

-- Help user to track task with date and time + reminder.
+- Help user to track tasks ,using date and time + reminder.

 - Create React App.